European hornet: Endangered species and legal protection

 Unwarranted fear of V. crabro has often led to the destruction of nests.
 This has led to the decline of the species, which is often locally threatened or even endangered.
-European hornets benefit from legal protection in some countries, notably Germany, where killing a European hornet or nest has been illegal since January 1, 1987, with a fine up to €50,000.
+European hornets benefit from legal protection in some countries, notably Germany, where killing a European hornet or destroying a nest has been illegal since January 1, 1987, with a fine up to €50,000.
 However, the highest reported fine levied in Germany for killing of wasps was €45, and experts report that fines are rarely imposed.

 Problems associated

 European hornets hunt many species of insects to feed their larvae.
 While many of these insects are considered to be garden pests, European hornets also prey on western honey bees (Apis mellifera).
 However, they do not typically pose a threat to healthy western honey bee colonies, unlike the Asian hornet or Asian giant hornet, which are invasive in some parts of the world.
 Some beekeepers in Europe may keep hornets and their nests in specially designed boxes hanging on trees, on the premise that the protection they provide against wax moths is worth the occasional bee they may prey upon.
 European hornets tend to girdle branches, which results in dead branches.